ethanhuanging-arch/python-games-clicker-/README.md

-Read me this game is in constant update it may shut done sooner or later this is python you need to install python on https://www.python.org/downloads/
+Read me this game is in constant update it may shut done sooner or later this is python you need to install python on https://www.python.org/downloads/ then download open file game thhen open this on notebook then save as Clicker.py